reagan360/To-do-List/README.md

 Features

+User Authentication:
-User Authentication: Users can securely register, log in, and manage their tasks with hashed passwords for enhanced security.
+Users can securely register, log in, and manage their tasks with hashed passwords for enhanced security.

+Task Management:
-Task Management: Users can add, edit, and delete tasks in their to-do list.
-Responsive Frontend: The frontend interface is responsive, ensuring compatibility across various devices and screen sizes.
+Users can add, edit, and delete tasks in their to-do list.

-Technologies Used Frontend:Bootstrap Backend:Spring Boot Database:MySQL
+Technologies Used
+Frontend:
+- Bootstrap
+Backend:
+- Spring Boot
+Database:
+- MySQL

+Prerequisites
-Prerequisites Java Development Kit (JDK) MySQL Database MySQL Workbench
+- Java Development Kit (JDK)
+- MySQL Workbench

 Maven (for building the Spring Boot application)

 GET STARTED

-download the to do_list_project
+1. Download the to do_list_project

-Download MySql Workbench
+2.Download MySql Workbench

-Creaye database name todolist
+3. Creaye database name todolist

-Update the database configuration in the SpringBoot Application properties file
+4. Update the database configuration in the SpringBoot Application properties file

-Run the Spring Boot application
+5. Run the Spring Boot application

-access the application at: http://localhost:8080
+6. access the application at: http://localhost:8080

 PROJECT VIDEO